vyasishanatc194/willgrantvision/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.21 [29 June 2021] =
+* [Bugfix] Floating share Bar was not appearing at the home page when Yoast SEO plugin was active
+* [Bugfix] Pinterest share icon was not working in AMP
+* [Improvement] Updated the Facebook JS SDK being used to the latest version 11.0
+* [Improvement] Admin UI improvement
+* [Improvement] Widgets enabled from the "Appearance > Widgets" page were causing PHP notices in some cases
+* [Improvement] Compatible with PHP 8

 = 3.3.20 [11 February 2021] =
 * [Improvement] Improved Gab logo
 * [Bugfix] Color of Gab share logo was not changing in the "Rearrange Icons" section at the plugin configuration page when customizing from "Theme Selection" section